mikeoon/LGED_FF/2020_writeups/2020_week9_writeup.md

 **Catch 22 - Eugene**\
 **147.72 Points**\
 **Best Player: Kyler Murray QB - 37.92 Points**\
-Second time this season huh?\
+Third time this season huh?\
 Christan McCaffrey had you waiting but came back in a big way\
 McCaffrey had 151 yards from scrimmage, 10 catches, one rushing and one receiving touchdown… was this guy even injured??\
 DK Metcalf is a beast out there (go hawks) with his fourth 100+ yard receiving game\